Rene-007/atomicDDA/README.md

 ## Contributions
-Contributions such as bug fixes or enhancements are welcome -- especially extensions such as [incorporating a substrate]().
+Contributions such as bug fixes or enhancements are welcome -- especially extensions such as [incorporating a substrate](www.doi.org/10.1021/acs.jpcc.5b09271) or [charges](www.doi.org/10.1021/acs.jpcc.9b07410).